nikeedev/canvas-api-snippets/README.md

 | `enable-canvas` | This snippet will add function, that enables IntelliSense for Canvas API        |
 | `canvas-basic-rect` | This snippet will add code, for creating basic cube in the middle of <canvas> element        |
 | `canvas-basic-template` | This snippet will add code from a tempelate with all needed things to draw a simple rectangle        |
-## Release Notes

-**- v0.0.1: Added first code snippet: Writing ctx2d, will write snippet have creates automatically constant that has 2D context, to draw 2D graphics**

-**- v0.1.0: Added another code snippet that will create new <canvas> element when writing 'cce'**

-**- v0.3.0: Added new snippets: Added `enable-canvas`,  `canvas-basic-rect` and `canvas-basic-template`, you will find description about them at the top!**